henriquecustodia/blog/src/posts/angular-15-how-to-use-the-directive-composition-api.md

 The Directive Composition API allows us to compose directives into components and other directives.

 This API works only with standalone components (and standalone directives).
-As the 14 version added the standalone property, the 15 version adds a **hostDirectives** property.
+As the 14 version added the standalone property, the 15 version added a **hostDirectives** property.

 Let's see how to use this property.